 “Plus ca change, plus c’est la même chose.”

-I heard heartbreaking stories about my grandparents from my paternal aunts and uncle.
+I heard heartbreaking stories about my Syrian grandparents from my paternal aunts and uncle.

 All three spoke chillingly of ethnic cleansing.

-From about 1914 to 1923, terrified Syrian Christians, Syrian Jews, and of course, the Armenians were forced into hard labor, murdered, raped, robbed, starved, and if they were lucky, deported.
+From approximately 1914 to 1923, terrified Syrian Christians, Syrian Jews, and Armenians were forced by the Turks into hard labor, murdered, raped, robbed, starved, and if they were lucky, deported.

-They were called Ottoman soldiers back then.
-From the Republic of Turkey.
+They were called Ottoman soldiers from the Republic of Turkey back then.

 My uncle once described the horrific experiences his parents went through as the “Turkification” of Syrian border towns and villages.

-Turkification gave the bad guys the license to expel, to kill, and to destroy anything or anyone non-Turkish.
+Turkification gave the bad guys the license to expel, kill, and destroy anything or anyone non-Turkish.